bzigterman/bzigterman.github.io/projects/weather.md

 - 37°
 - Cloudy
-- 87% humidity
+- 89% humidity
-- 17 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 18 AQI 🟩
-- 0.2 inches of rain and 0.03 inches of snow in the past 24 hours
+- 0.22 inches of rain in the past 24 hours
-- 0.18 inches of rain and 0.05 inches of snow expected in the next 48 hours
+- 0.19 inches of rain and 0.11 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>